coala/documentation/Developers/Writing_Good_Commits.rst

     Code is more often read than written!

-It is obvious that we need good code.
+We need good code.
 In order to do that we are verifying that every change to our code (i.e. the commits) is making it better.